UnrealContainers/unrealcontainers.github.io/_collections/_docs/obtaining-images/write-your-own.md

 ### General tips

-- Make sure you derive your images from the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) base image, even if you don't plan on performing rendering using NVIDIA Docker.
-If the Engine is built inside a plain Linux base image without any OpenGL libraries it will be built without OpenGL support, which means any Unreal projects built and packaged using the resulting image will be unable to perform rendering, even when run directly on a Linux host system outside of a container. *(See the first list item under [Tips for working with NVIDIA Docker](#tips-for-working-with-nvidia-docker) below for a clarification of the number one question that people usually ask about this requirement.)*
+- Make sure you derive your images from the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) base image, even if you don't plan on performing rendering using the NVIDIA Container Toolkit.
+If the Engine is built inside a plain Linux base image without any OpenGL libraries it will be built without OpenGL support, which means any Unreal projects built and packaged using the resulting image will be unable to perform rendering, even when run directly on a Linux host system outside of a container. *(See the first list item under [Tips for working with the NVIDIA Container Toolkit](#tips-for-working-with-the-nvidia-container-toolkit) below for a clarification of the number one question that people usually ask about this requirement.)*

 - Both UnrealBuildTool and the Engine itself refuse to run as root under Linux.
 You will need to create a non-root user to run the build commands.